Standard Operating Procedure for Engineering – Ken Fix-It

 Engineering Ken Fix It Standard Procedure:

-The main purpose of the Ken Fix It SOP is to ensure that guest rooms and public area are maintained in excellent conditions at all times.
+- The main purpose of the Ken Fix It SOP is to ensure that guest rooms and public areas are maintained in excellent condition at all times.

-A Ken fist it Mechanic should perform a weekly audit of the maintenance cart.
+- A Ken fix-it Mechanic should perform a weekly audit of the maintenance cart.

-The ken fix-it checklist will be used while servicing guest room and public areas.
+- The Ken fix-it checklist will be used while servicing guest rooms and public areas.

-Below points to be noted when procuring a ken fix-it Cart:
+Below are points to be noted when procuring a Ken fix-it Cart:

-Sufficient storage space should be available with drawers, parts pockets and shelves.
+- Sufficient storage space should be available with drawers, pants pockets, and shelves.

-The fixit cart is to be stocked with all required spare parts and materials that would be used maintaining guest rooms and public areas.
+- The Fix-it cart is to be stocked with all required spare parts and materials that would be used while maintaining guest rooms and public areas.

-Any repaid works which need an excessive amount of time to repair or beyond the ken fixit mechanic ability is to be noted and reported to maintenance desk/supervisor.
+- Any repair works that need an excessive amount of time to repair or beyond the Ken fix-it mechanic’s ability are to be noted and reported to the maintenance desk/supervisor.

-A “While you were out” card has to be complete by the mechanic if the guest room was occupied but the guests not inside during his visit.
+- A “While you were out” card has to be completed by the mechanic if the guest’s room was occupied but the guest was not inside during his visit.

-The Ken Fix-it technician should leave the room cleaned and in perfect condition after completing any work performed.
+- The Ken Fix-it technician should leave the room clean and in perfect condition after completing any work performed.